-6.2.4.3.2.1- MHPAEA If the State applies an aggregate lifetime or annual dollar limit to at least 1/3 and less than 2/3 of all medical/surgical benefits, the State assures the following (42 CFR 457.496(c)(4)(i)(B)); (42 CFR
+6.2.4.3.2.1- MHPAEA If the State applies an aggregate lifetime or annual dollar limit to at least1/3 and less than 2/3 of all medical/surgical benefits, the State assures the following (42 CFR 457.496(c)(4)(i)(B)); (42 CFR

-457.496(c)(4) (ii)): mental State applies an aggregate lifetime or annual dollar limit on health or substance use disorder benefits that is no more ive than an average limit calculated for medical/surgical is. limit 1 CFR 4 includ nce: The state's methodology for calculating the average for medical/surgical benefits must be consistent with 42 (57.496(c)(4)(i)(B) and 42 CFR 457.496(c)(4)(ii).
-Please e the state's methodology and results as an attachment to ate child health plan. subject to an IHPAEA If at least 2/3 of all medical/surgical benefits are annual or lifetime limit, the State assures either of the CFR 457.496(c)(2)(i)); (42 CFR 457.496(c)(2)(ii)): medica disorde medica aggregate lifetime or annual dollar limit is applied to both al/surgical benefits and mental health and substance use or benefits in a manner that does not distinguish between al/surgical benefits and mental health and substance use or benefits; or health than aggregate lifetime or annual dollar limit placed on mental and substance use disorder benefits is no more restrictive the aggregate lifetime or annual dollar limit on al/surgical benefits.
-Quantitative Treatment Limitations or substance use disorder benefit ntitative treatment limitations (QTLs) on any mental health is in any classification of benefits?
-If yes, specify the the State applies one or more QTLs on any mental health or Yes (Specify): ⊠No Guidance: If the state does not apply any type of OTLs on any mental health or substance use disorder benefits in any classification, the state meets parity requirements for OTLs and should continue to Section 6.2.6 - MHPAEA.
+Approval Date: February 6, 2020 Effective

+The State applies an aggregate lifetime or annual dollar limit on mental health or substance use disorder benefits that is no more restrictive than an average limit calculated for medical/surgical benefits.

+Guidance: The state's methodology for calculating the average limit for medical/surgical benefits must be consistent with42 CFR 457.496(c)(4)(i)(B) and 42 CFR 457.496(c)(4)(ii).
+Please include the state's methodology and results as an attachment to the State child health plan.

+6.2.4.3.2.2- MHPAEA If at least 2/3 of all medical/surgical benefits are subject to an annual or lifetime limit, the State assures either of the following (42 CFR 457.496(c)(2)(i)); (42 CFR 457.496(c)(2)(ii)):

+The aggregate lifetime or annual dollar limit is applied to both medical/surgical benefits and mental health and substance use disorder benefits in a manner that does not distinguish between medical/surgical benefits and mental health and substance use disorder benefits; or

+The aggregate lifetime or annual dollar limit placed on mental health and substance use disorder benefits is no more restrictive than the aggregate lifetime or annual dollar limit on medical/surgical benefits.

+Quantitative Treatment Limitations

+6.2.5- MHPAEA Does the State apply quantitative treatment limitations (QTLs) on any mental health or substance use disorder benefits in any classification of benefits?
+If yes, specify the classification(s) of benefits in which the State applies one or more QTLs on any mental health or substance use disorder benefits.

+Yes (Specify):

+Guidance: If the state does not apply any type of OTLs on any mental health or substance use disorder benefits in any classification, the state meets parity requirements for OTLs and should continue to Section 6.2.6 - MHPAEA.
 If the state does apply OTLs to any mental health or substance use disorder benefits, the state must conduct a parity analysis.
 Please continue.